unencouraged/disboard-auto-bumper/README.md

 # Usage
 1. [Download](https://github.com/unencouraged/disboard-auto-bumper/releases/) or Compile

-2. Add the channel id you want to bump in and your Discord token in config.json
+2. Add the channel id you want to bump and your Discord token in config.json

 3. Run.
 It automatically sends "!d bump" to your chosen channel every 2 hours and 15 seconds.